Control sleep behavior based on your battery level

 Features

-- Five different sleep modes to chose from:
+- Five sleep modes to choose from:

-- system default
+- System default

-- smart sleep (if your Mac has a battery)
+- Smart sleep (if your Mac has a battery)

-- sleep only
+- Sleep only

-- hibernate only
+- Hibernate only

-- sleep and hibernate
+- Sleep and hibernate

-- Does not need admin privileges
+- No admin privileges required.

 Downloads